Volkswagen Type 2: T2c

-The T2c, with a roof raised by about 10 cm was built starting in the early 1990s for the Mexican, South American and Central American markets.
-Since 1991, the T2c has been built in México with the water-cooled 1.8 L inline four-cylinder 53 kW carbureted engine—easily identified by the large, black front-mounted radiator—and since 1995 with the 1.6 L air-cooled engines for the Brazilian market.
+The T2c, with a roof raised by about 10 cm, was built starting in the early 1990s for the Mexican, South American, and Central American markets.
+Since 1991, the T2c has been built in Mexico with the water-cooled 1.8 L inline four-cylinder 53 kW carbureted engine (easily identified by the large, black front-mounted radiator) and since 1995 with the 1.6 L air-cooled engines for the Brazilian market.

 Once production of the original Beetle ended in late 2003, the T2 was the only Volkswagen model with an air-cooled, rear-mounted boxer engine, but then the Brazilian model shifted to a water-cooled engine on 23 December 2005.
 There was a 1.6 L 50 hp water-cooled diesel engine available from 1981 to 1985, which gave fuel economy of 15 km/L to 18 km/L—but gave slow performance and its insufficient cooling system led to short engine life.

 The end of the Volkswagen air-cooled engine worldwide was marked by a Special Edition Kombi.
-An exclusive silver paint scheme and limited edition emblems were applied to only 200 units in late 2005, and these were sold as 2006 models.
+An exclusive silver paint scheme and limited edition emblems were applied to only 200 units in late 2005, which were sold as 2006 models.

 Stricter emissions regulations introduced by the Brazilian government for 2006 forced a shift to a flexible-fuel water-cooled engine able to run on petrol or alcohol.
 Borrowed from the Volkswagen Gol, the engine is a rear-mounted EA-111 1.4 L 8v Total Flex 1390 cc, 58 kW on petrol, and 60 kW when run on ethanol, and 124 Nm torque.